 Oral tests, skills tests, written tests, during the encampment, scored by JMG testers.

-Click here to see highlights of the 2015 Testing Camp.
+Click here to see photos of Testing Camp.

 The Junior Maine Guide Patch is only available after successful completion of the JMG test camp.
 They are sent to participating camps to be awarded after the final test scores have been tallied.